FraRizz13/test-akqa/README.md

 DRUPAL BLOCK

-I first divided the problem into two parts:
+I divided the problem into two parts:
 1. installation of the Drupal CMS and reading the documentation for the creation of a custom block
 2. development in html, css and javascript the API request